VSivani2005/Imbalance-Aware-ML-/README.md

 - Pre-Diabetic
 - Diabetic

-The implementation follows the methodology presented in the paper:
+The implementation follows the methodology presented in our paper:

 > **Imbalance-Aware ML for Multiclass Classification of Diabetes Data**